What is a HashSet in Java?

 HashSet offers several advantages:

-• Fast Lookup: The HashSet provides constant-time performance (O(1)) for basic operations such as add(), remove() and contains(), making it very efficient.
+• Fast Performance: HashSet provides constant-time (O(1)) performance for common operations like add(), remove(), and contains() because it uses hashing internally.

 • No Duplicates: If you try to add a duplicate element, it will not be added.